zinggAI/SnowflakeMigration/README.md

 # Snowflake Migration
-Moving data stored in Snowflake stage from one environment to another while storing them locally in the process
+Moving data stored in Snowflake stage from one environment to another while storing them locally in the process.
+Built with love by the [Zingg AI](www.zingg.ai) team.

 # Prerequisites